-Thunderstorms account for half of all severe roof damage in the continental 48 states.
-According to the National Severe Storm Laboratory, severe thunderstorms in Louisville, KY can generate heavy rain, hail, ice, and winds exceeding 100 mph.
+Thunderstorms account for half of all severe roof damage in the lower 48 states.
+According to the National Severe Storm Laboratory, severe storms in Louisville, KY can generate heavy rain, hail, ice, and winds exceeding 100 mph.

-How High Wind Can Damage Your Roof:
+How High Wind Damages Your Roof?

 Rain Damage That Can Happen to Your Roof

 - Damaged Supports or Accents – Damage to supporting elements can be difficult to detect.
 If you have areas where water seems to pool, it could be a sign of underlying issues.

 - Trapped Moisture – Occasionally with torrential downpours, rain can get trapped on the roof, especially in the eaves or areas where your drainage may not be working properly.

 - Mold and Decay – Mold can grow between the cracks and crevices of your roof, which worsens any existing issue.
 Expanding, deterioration, and bugs all get worse with the presence of mold.